What to Know About Breast Implants

 Should I get breast implants?
 Should they be saline or silicone?
 Which style?
 How much monitoring is needed after surgery?

 Those are common questions people have when considering breast implants.

-That’s why the U.S. Food and Drug Administration offers the following information to help people making decisions about breast implants.
+That’s why the U.S. Food and Drug Administration (FDA) offers the following information to help people make decisions about breast implants.

 The FDA has approved implants for increasing breast size in women, for reconstruction after breast cancer surgery or trauma, and to correct developmental defects.
 Implants are also approved to correct or improve the result of a previous surgery.

 The FDA has approved two types of breast implants: saline-filled (salt water solution) and silicone gel-filled.
 Both have a silicone outer shell and vary in size, shell thickness, shell surface texture, and shape (contour).

 FDA-approved implants undergo extensive testing before approval to demonstrate reasonable assurance of safety and effectiveness.
 Still, there are risks associated with all breast implants, including: